sablier-labs/docs/docs/reference/flow/03-access-control.md

 title: "Access Control"
 ---

-With the exception of the [admin functions](/concepts/governance#flow), all functionalities in Flow can only be triggered by users.
+With the exception of the [admin functions](/concepts/governance#flow), all functions in Flow can only be triggered by users.
 The Protocol Admin has no control over any stream or any part of the protocol.

 This article will provide a comprehensive overview of the actions that can be performed on streams once they are created, as well as the corresponding user permissions for each action.